10 tips to help start the school year off right

-Try as you might to ignore it, summer break is nearing an end and school buses will be rambling down the road soon.
+Try as you might to ignore it, summer break is nearing an end, and school buses will be rumbling down the road soon.

 Whether your reaction is a “boo hoo,” “yahoo” or “oh no,” here are a few reminders of things to do before the first day of school.